lilimelgar/wp5_mediasuite/README.md

 # L A B O

-LABO is the web environment where one can experiment with different labs and apis developed in the context of the Sound & Vision labs, which is executed by the R & D department.
+LABO is the web environment where you can experiment with different functionalities and APIs developed in the context of Sound & Vision labs, developed by the R&D department of The Netherlands Institute for Sound and Vision.

+Underlying LABO's user interface, is the CLARIAH component library, which is also part of this code base.

-* Version: 0.1
+* Version: 0.0.1

+## CLARIAH component library

+In CLARIAH the choice was made to steer clear from implementing monolithic tools and instead to focus on the implementation of reusable functionalities, which can be:

+* Services exposed by an API, such as the speech2text API, the search & collection API, etc
+* UI components, such as a facet search component an LOD browser (DIVE) or visualisations such as different charts or graphs.
+* Other t.b.d.

+Next to functionalities CLARIAH has coined the term 'recipe' when talking of a certain combination of aforementioned functionalities.
+Aiming for a high flexibility in assembling recipes CLARIAH aims to:

+* Recreate the existing tools by creating a recipe for each tool
+* Create new recipes/tools for use-cases/users that were previously not serviced
+* Expand/improve the available ingredients (functionalities) together with third parties

 ## How do I get set up?